sbulav/sbulav.github.io/_posts/2020-12-17-cks-gvisor.md

 toc_label: "Setting up gVisor"
 ---

-One of topics for the Certifies Kubernetes Security Exam(CKS) is usage of gVisor as container runtime.
+One of the topics for the Certifies Kubernetes Security Exam(CKS) is usage of gVisor as container runtime.
 While in theory configuring gVisor shouldn't be hard, I've found it difficult to get up and running. gVisor [documentation](https://gvisor.dev/docs/user_guide/containerd/quick_start/)